-Under Chapter 5, the constitution defines ordinary courts for all cases, except those involving constitutional review, and military courts as extraordinary courts for military justice matters.
-And these ordinary courts and military courts shall have Supreme Court of Korea as their highest court.
-Generally, ordinary courts have a three-level hierarchy.
-They comprise independent judges, fourteen Supreme Court Justices by statute, and one Chief Justice of Supreme Court among the justices.
-Military courts are organized only in the first instance of a three-level hierarchy at peacetime, and their final appellate always falls under the jurisdiction of the Supreme Court, even in wartime.
+Generally, ordinary courts have a three-level hierarchy with independent judges, 14 Supreme Court Justices by statute, and one Chief Justice of Supreme Court among the justices.
+Military courts, on the other hand, are organized only in the first instance of a three-level hierarchy at peacetime.
+Their final appellate always falls under the jurisdiction of the Supreme Court, even in wartime.[2]

-Chief Justice of Supreme Court and President of Constitutional court are treated as two equivalent heads of the judiciary branch in South Korea by article 15 of Constitutional Court Act.[3]
-Though, since relationship between the Supreme Court and the Constitutional Court is not thoroughly defined anywhere in Constitution of South Korea and other related statutes,[citation needed] these two highest courts of South Korea have been struggling about jurisdiction against each other.[citation needed]
+The Chief Justice of the Supreme Court and the President of Constitutional Court are treated as two equivalent heads of the judiciary branch in South Korea by Article 15 of the Constitutional Court Act.[3]
+However, since relationship between the Supreme Court and the Constitutional Court is not thoroughly defined anywhere in Constitution of South Korea and other related statutes,[citation needed] these two highest courts of South Korea have sometimes struggled against each other with regard to jurisdiction.[citation needed]

 Supreme Court of Korea: as the highestordinary court of South Korea, the Supreme Court of Korea has comprehensive final appellate jurisdiction over every case except constitutional matters.